|Cash Back Rating:||4.4 / 5|

 |Other things to know||Other things to know||Other things to know|

 If you want to earn a generous rewards rate on both restaurant and U.S. supermarket purchases, the American Express Gold Card offers one of the best combined rates you can get on these purchases.
-Cardholders earn 4 points per dollar on restaurant purchases and on Uber Eats purchases, 4 points per dollar on U.S. supermarket purchases (up to $25,000 in purchases per calendar year, then 1 point per dollar), 3 points per dollar on directly purchased airfare or flights booked through amextravel.com and 1 point per dollar on general purchases.
+Cardholders earn 4 points per dollar on restaurant purchases, 4 points per dollar on U.S. supermarket purchases (up to $25,000 in purchases per calendar year, then 1 point per dollar), 3 points per dollar on directly purchased airfare or flights booked through amextravel.com and 1 point per dollar on general purchases.

 On top of one of the best rewards rates available for foodies, the Amex Gold card offers several perks for frequent travelers.
 On the downside, the card comes with a high $250 annual fee.